sosiristseng/sosiristseng.github.io/docs/windows/GPU-driver-timeout-fix.md

 ## Upgrade BIOS firmware if you can

-Check the porduct support page and upgrde to the latest BIOS version.
+Check the porduct support page and upgrade to the latest BIOS version.
 (My PN53 mini PC was saved by a BIOS upgrade)

 ## Upgrade / Downgrade GPU drivers